jacobemery/linux1-ansible-lab/instructions/7_test_restore.md

 http://<ip-address>
 ```
 * You should be back online.
 PHEW!
+* Nice work!!
+You saved the day.
-* That's why you always create backups, create processes to restore those backups, test those restore processes, and test those tests.
+* That's why it's important to create backups, create processes to restore those backups, test those restoration processes, and then thoroughly test those tests.
-* And with Ansible, that can all be automated!
+* And that can all be automated with Ansible!
-* I hope you're getting the sense of how powerful of a tool Ansible is, and of its potential!
+* I hope you're getting a sense for how powerful of a tool Ansible is, and of its potential!
-* This is barely scratching the surface of Ansible's uses.
+* This is barely scratching the surface of its many uses.

 ## Review
 * Learned about the `ansible.cfg` file for Ansible settings.